DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update to 1.0.167 (<a id="column-bug"></a>Column bug)

-  - Note that commit e8d8fc27 _introduced_ a bug that caused the labels of the control and tumor genotype columns (10 & 11) to be swapped into alphabetical order, but left the data in the original order.
-The root cause of the bug is that Platypus reorders these columns alphabetically, but that this was not accounted for in the workflow code.
-The bug has no influence on the list of reported indels.
-This means that all somatic indels are correct.
-Only sample pairs are affected for which the alphabetical order of the tumor sample is before that of the control sample (e.g. cell_line < control).
+  - Background: Platypus always orders the columns alpha-numerically.
+In our data, usually sample ID for the control is alpha-numerically smaller than that for the tumor, e.g., control/normal/blood < tumor/metastasis.
+Only for the sample pairs where tumor ID comes before the control (e.g. 'cell_line' < 'control'), the tumor genotype columns come before the control column in the raw VCF.
+This column swap was accounted for in the workflow code while detecting the somatic variants and control and, if needed, it swapped the columns.
+    Bug: The commit e8d8fc27, which replaced the Perl script with the Python script, introduced a bug that replaced changed the names of the columns in the 10th & 11th columns with the unsorted labels, but left the data in the order created by Platypus.
+    > NOTE: This bug has no influence on the list of reported indels, and all somatic indels are correct.
+Only the genotype data are in the wrong columns.

 * Version update to 1.0.161